 Remove from recommendations:

-- Tap the three-dot menu (⋮) next to the video title
+- Tap the three-dot menu (⋮) next to the title.

 Block the user: